Soldie/Arms-Commander/README.md

 		Type 'INSTALL' and hit [Enter]
 		Grab yourself some coffee, it's gonna take a while!

-# Warning: On remote/cloud server usage for Pupy
+# Warning: On remote/cloud server usage for Pupy (& also Stitch's AES Encrypted payloads)

 It became apparent from extensive testing, that if you are to use Amazon AWS to act as a remote proxy listener (or what the CIA calls "LPs" or "Listening Posts"...
 The "manufacturing process of the payload" MUST be conducted on the LISTENER.